ross-sum/bliss_term/README.md

 There are probably numerous other errors that I have yet to discover.
 I am actively using this terminal emulator whenever it is safe for me to do so, so I hope to discover most of them myself.
-My current challenge is to get it to edit a document using vi without any issues.
+My current challenge is to get it to edit a document using Emacs without any issues.
 I have already tested less and it is satisfactory.
 I have seen some strange behaviour from time to time when scrolling through the history buffer, but have yet to identify exact causes of issues.